-The fair values of certificates of deposit approximate their carrying values.
 The fair values of U.S. government agencies are based on prices from a third-party pricing service based on market observable information such as market quotes for similar assets, as well as normal market pricing considerations such as duration, interest rates, and prepayment assumptions.
-There were no transfers between fair value levels during the years ended June 30, 2021 and 2020.
+There were no transfers between fair value levels during the years ended June 30, 2022 and 2021.

-The fair value estimates presented herein are based on pertinent information available to management as of June 30, 2021 and 2020.
+The fair value estimates presented herein are based on pertinent information available to management as of June 30, 2022 and 2021.
 Although management is not aware of any factors that would significantly affect the estimated fair value amounts, such amounts have not been comprehensively revalued for purposes of these financial statements since that date, and current estimates of fair value may differ significantly from the amounts presented herein.